 Look no further.
-If you are seeking to learn more about instructional design and eLearning, here is a selection of books for you to browse.
-If you are already competent, there are a few books here that will expand your skills and mindset.
-There is a range of books here, from the smaller less expensive books to pricey graduate level texts.
+If you want to learn more about instructional design, eLearning and how people learn, here is an updated selection of books for you to browse.
+If you are already competent, there are a few books here that will expand your skills and understanding.
+In this updated article, there are a range of books, from the smaller less expensive ones to pricey graduate level texts.

 The Accidental Instructional Designer by Cammy Bean

 If you became an instructional designer through happenstance, fate or necessity, you’ll love Cammy Bean’s practical and real-world look at the field.
 She takes the reader on a journey through the practice of instructional design, presenting a sensible approach to learning models, finding a hook, interactivity, writing and more.
 This is a good book for both accidental and intentional learning designers.
 You might like this interview with Cammy Bean about instructional design best practices.

 Design for How People Learn by Julie Dirksen

 This smartly-written book presents the principles of learning, memory and attention that underlie experiences for helping people learn.
 Julie Dirksen helps readers see that it’s possible to make learning meaningful while still being engaging and fun.
 Making effective use of metaphors, graphics and stories, she covers everything from the basics of how to get started, to cognitive foundations of learning, to design strategies.
 The book is a good example of how to translate theory into practical application.
 See a full review of Design for How People Learn and listen to an interview with the author about the importance of getting feedback on our work.
 A new edition is now available, with three additional chapters.

 Designing Effective Instruction by Gary R. Morrison, Steven M. Ross, Jennifer R. Morrison and Howard K. Kalman